Yiyi-Luo/Project-III-Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/README.md

 <img width="854" alt="Screenshot 2024-01-02 at 4 07 19 PM" src="https://github.com/Yiyi-Luo/Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/assets/149438809/dbc57dd9-8e09-471c-8bfe-613080223996">

+The Random Forest model shows an improvement over the baseline, with an accuracy of approximately 76.7% on the test set.
+The precision, recall, and f1-score for class 1 (the minority class) have improved significantly compared to the dummy classifier, which is a positive sign.
+However, the high training accuracy (99.7%) compared to the test accuracy indicates that the model may be overfitting to the training data.
+This overfitting is also hinted at by the cross-validation scores, which, while good (mean score around 88.3%), are still noticeably lower than the training score.

+**True Positives (TP)** is critical because it represents the cases where the model correctly predicts an arrest.
+Given that arrests are the minority class and likely the primary focus of your analysis, maximizing TP is crucial.

+**False Negatives (FN)** is equally important because it represents the cases where the model failed to predict an arrest when there actually was one.
+A high FN means missing out on correctly identifying potential arrest situations, which is a significant error.

+Our primary interest is in **accurately predicting arrests (class "1")**, thus we will focus more on the metrics specific to this class, such as the **recall and precision for class "1"**.
+It's particularly important in imbalanced datasets to see how well the model is identifying the minority class.

+**Precision (Positive Predictive Value)** means the proportion of stops that were predicted as arrests and were actually arrests.
+High precision means that when the model predicts an arrest, it's likely to be correct.

+**Recall (Sensitivity)** is extremely important in imbalanced datasets.
+It measures the proportion of actual arrests that were correctly identified by the model.
+High recall means the model is good at catching most of the actual arrests.

+**F1-Score**: Since it's the harmonic mean of precision and recall, it's a useful single metric to look at when we need a balance between precision and recall.
+It's particularly useful when the dataset is imbalanced.

+## **Top 15 Important Features in Random Forest Model**
 <img width="999" alt="Top 15 Important Features in Random Forest Model" src="https://github.com/Yiyi-Luo/Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/assets/149438809/f29f705a-c8dd-4a0a-be4c-1ad26966c993">